Allan-CM/HeartInsights/README.md

 * The majority of participants with CHD in Period 3 had 'abnormally high' cholesterol levels.
 * No outliers were found below the lowerbound range, indicating that all identified outliers had 'abnormally high' cholesterol levels.

-# Section 3: This section investigates the relationship between Body Mass Index (BMI) and the prevalence of Coronary Heart Disease (CHD) across two different periods.
-The analysis aims to understand how BMI categories influence the occurrence of CHD and if there are any variations across different demographic groups such as sex and smoking status.
+# Section 3: This section examines the connection between BMI and CHD across two periods, exploring its impact across various demographic groups like sex and smoking status.

 # Data Preparation
 ## Data Loading and Cleaning